bonitasoft/bonita-labs-doc/md/installation_guide.md

 and detailed available parameters values.

 Installation can be done using *evaluation* or *production* modes.
-Evaluation mode will start two Docker containers and Living Application.
+Evaluation mode will start two Docker containers and deploy Living Applications.
 Production mode is an on-premise ICI server deployment.

 ## Hardware and software requirements